signature-opensource/CK-BinarySerialization/README.md

     }
 ```

-This interface implies that the type must support the SerializationVersion attribute, a deserialization constructor, a `public static Write`
+This interface implies that the type must be decorated with the SerializationVersion attribute, exposes a deserialization constructor,
-method (and, if the class is not sealed, a special empty deserialization constructor to be called by specialized types).
+a `public static Write` method (and, if the class is not sealed, a special empty deserialization constructor to be called by specialized types).
 Below is a typical base class implementation (`IsDestroyed` property is discussed below):

 ```c#